This section provides answers to billing, subscriptions, and payment questions for Kiro.

 Our intent with Kiro’s pricing is to let most developers work comfortably without micromanaging usage or worrying about surprises.
 Once your usage settles into a pattern, choose the smallest subscription plan that reliably covers a typical month, with a little headroom.
 That reflects our goal of making your default experience predictable: if you prefer a fixed bill, leave overage off and your usage will pause at the cap; if you prefer continuity during occasional spikes, keep overage on.
 If those spikes become frequent, or your month-end overage spend starts to approach the price difference to the next tier, moving up will usually lower your total cost while keeping things simple.

-If you hit the limit for one type of request, requests of that type pause until your limits reset at the start of the next month.
-Other request types remain available if they're still under their limits.
+If you hit the limit, requests pause until your limits reset at the start of the next month.

 The Kiro Free tier has fixed monthly limits and does not allow overage.
 If you hit a Free limit, you can upgrade to a paid plan for immediate additional capacity.